cthompto/ProductiveBodies/README.md

 This project includes both the video and sound portions of the poece, both of which blend and layer curated media lists to create a procedurally generated collage.

+All media files use a filing system consisting of a number followed by a letter like: 1a.wav or 2c.mov.
+Media files not included here.

+(Note: All code is a work in progress)

 Have questions?
 Email chelsea.l.thompto@gmail.com